Frequently Asked Questions

 Where can I get urgent help?

-If you feel that you need urgent help, please contact your GP or you can call 999.
+If you feel that you need urgent help, please contact your GP or you can call 111 and select the mental health option / ask to speak to someone from the crisis team

 Other support services include: